 The goal of the Academy is to bridge the gap between graduating from a bootcamp (or from college with a technical degree) and demonstrating the experience to work as a solid Developer on professional projects.

-The first three months of the Academy are dedicated to putting together your basic toolbox through a series of progressively complex challenges.
+The first two months of the Academy are dedicated to putting together your basic toolbox through a series of progressively complex challenges.
 Subjects include but are not limited to:

 Instructors are on hand for 8-15 hours per week, giving lessons and direction, checking on progress and facilitating real learning.
 You will have 40+ hours of reading assignments and coding exercises per week.
 Each participant is also assigned a personal mentor from among RoleModel's team.

-Evaluations will occur at two weeks, four weeks and three months to determine if you are making adequate progress.
+Evaluations will occur at two weeks, four weeks and eight weeks to determine if you are making adequate progress.
 If you pass every evaluation during the Skills Immersion Phase, we will invite you to continue on to Apprenticeship.